TeamCopperSoftware/LetterCraze/README.md

 5. ONION

 ##Testing
-To run a suite of JUnit3 test cases on our project, right click on the project folder and select Coverage As -> JUnit Test.
-If any dialog boxes with multiple options pop up, choose the "no" option.
-Note that this may take a few seconds.
+To run a suite of JUnit3 test cases on our project, right click on the project folder and select Coverage As -> JUnit Test. **IF ANY DIALOG WINDOWS WITH MULTIPLE OPTIONS POP UP, CHOOSE THE "NO" OPTION.** Note that these tests may take a few seconds.
 Navigate to the source folder "test" to view specific tests that were run on our project.